ValeWasTaken/DailyProgrammer_Solutions/README.md

 This is a repository of my solutions to the DailyProgrammer exercises.

-You can find all exercises located at: http://www.reddit.com/r/dailyprogrammer/wiki/challenges
+You can find all exercises located at: http://www.reddit.com/r/dailyprogrammer/wiki/challenges (Although you can check http://www.reddit.com/r/dailyprogrammer if it is not up-to-date.)

 <h2>Table of Contents</h2>
 - <strong>C_Solutions</strong>